Moderate Deviations for a Stochastic Schr\"odinger Equation with Linear Drift: Moderate Deviations Principle

-\end{proof} To achieve the MDP, we apply Theorem 6 of \cite{BDM}, which requires the verification of two conditions.
-The first condition, which guarantees that the rate function is a good rate function, is to verify that the set $\{X^{h}\}_{h\in S_{M}}$ is a compact set, where $X^{h}$ is the unique solution to the skeleton equation corresponding to the controlled function, $h$.
-This condition may be proved by showing that the set, $\{X^{h}\}_{h\in S_{M}}$ is sequentially compact as shown in \cite{Bessaih, Millet, Duan} or to verify that the map $h\mapsto X^{h}$ is continuous in the weak topology, since the set used for functions $h$ is a compact set under the weak topology (see for example \cite{Cheng, Hu, Li, Xu}).
-The second condition is if {$h_{\varepsilon}\in \mathcal{P}_{M}$} converges weakly to $h\in \mathcal{P}_{M}$ as $\varepsilon$ tends to zero, then the stochastic controlled equation converges to the skeleton equation in distribution as $\varepsilon$ goes to zero.
-For the second condition, we need the lemma below, for which we introduce for {$n\in \mathbb{N}$} the step function $\psi_n:[0,T]\to[0,T]$ defined by Observe that $|\psi_n(s)-s|\le T2^{-n}$ for each $s\in[0,T]$.
+where the infimum of the empty set is taken to be infinity. \end{theorem} The first condition above, which guarantees that the rate function is a good rate function, is to verify that the set {$\{X^{h}: h\in S_{M}\}$} is a compact set, where $X^{h}$ is the unique solution to the skeleton equation {\eqref{Xhcontrolled}} corresponding to the controlled function $h$.
+This condition may be proved by showing that the set, {$\{X^{h}:h\in S_{M}\}$} is sequentially compact as shown in \cite{Bessaih, Millet, Duan} or to verify that the map $h\mapsto X^{h}$ is continuous in the weak topology, since the set used for function $h$ is a compact set under the weak topology (see for example \cite{Cheng, Hu, Li, Xu}).
+The second condition is if {$h_{\varepsilon}\in \mathcal{P}_{M}$} converges weakly to $h\in \mathcal{P}_{M}$ in $L^2({0,T}; H_0)$, as $\varepsilon$ tends to zero, then the stochastic controlled equation converges to the skeleton equation in distribution as $\varepsilon$ goes to zero.
+We will achieve the second condition in Lemma \ref{LEM2} and use elements of its proof to verify the first condition in Lemma \ref{LEM3}. {First we} need the lemma below, for which we introduce for {$n\in \mathbb{N}$} the step function $\psi_n:[0,T]\to[0,T]$ defined by Observe that $|\psi_n(s)-s|\le T2^{-n}$ for each $s\in[0,T]$.

 \begin{lemma} For $n\in \mathbb{N}$ consider the step function $\psi_n$ as defined in \eqref{psin}.
 Then the solutions to \eqref{MDPstochastic} and \eqref{Xhcontrolled} satisfy

 and

 respectively. \end{lemma} \begin{proof} For better presentation, we let,